 Generally, accepting gifts from suppliers/vendors could be construed as creating a conflict of interest.
-For more information see Internal Audit's ethics page.
+For more information, see UW Internal Audit's ethics page.

-The value (cost) of the unused gift cards should be refunded to the sponsored award as the gift cards were not used.
-The cost should be transferred to a non-sponsored budget.
-The gift cards may then be used in accordance with the requirements of the funding source where the cost of the gift cards was transferred to.
+The value (cost) of the unused gift cards should be refunded to the sponsored award, since the gift cards were not used.
+The cost should be transferred to a non-sponsored award budget.
+The gift cards may then be used in accordance with the requirements of the funding source the cost of the gift cards was transferred to.
 For example, if the cost of the gift cards was transferred to a department budget, the gift cards should be used in accordance with the requirements or guidelines of the department budget.

-Assuming this a federal grant, 2 CFR 200.448 Intellectual Property which covers the allowability of patent costs, applies.
-The regulation does not makes a distinction for provisional patent, so the regulation rules would apply.
-Basically if title to the Patent or a Royalty-free license is required to be conveyed to the Federal Government the cost would be allowable when a provisional patent is required in order to secure the final patent.
-If title or royalty-free license is not required by the federal award then the cost would not be allowable.
+Assuming this a federal grant, 2 CFR 200.448 Intellectual Property, which covers the allowability of patent costs, applies.
+The regulation does not makes a distinction for provisional patents, so the regulation would apply.
+If title to the patent or a royalty-free license is required to be conveyed to the federal government, the cost would be allowable when a provisional patent is required in order to secure the final patent.
+If title or royalty-free license is not required by the federal award, then the cost would not be allowable.

-As the benefit to this membership can be received by any number of Awards, the cost cannot be attributed to a single Award.
+As the benefit of this membership can be received by any number of Awards, the cost cannot be allocated to a single Award.
 The cost of membership should be billed to either department funds or a discretionary budget.

 No Cost Extension

 Federal agencies have different requirements.
-Some agencies may require the same level of effort as was proposed during the original term of the award and others not.
-For instance NIH currently only requires a “measurable” level of effort for the PI and other key personnel during the term of the award including any NCE periods.
-NSF takes a different view and assumes that the originally proposed effort will be spread over the entire award period including any NCE periods.
-We recommend that the best practice is to follow sponsor specific terms and conditions, which may include any FAQs.
+Some agencies may require the same level of effort as was proposed during the original term of the award, but others will not.
+For instance, NIH currently only requires a “measurable” level of effort for the PI and other key personnel during the term of the award, including any NCE periods.
+NSF takes a different view and assumes that the originally proposed effort will be spread over the entire award period, including any NCE periods.
+As a best practice, we recommend following sponsor specific terms and conditions, which may include FAQs.

 Project End Dates

-This is a question of “allocability”.
-Does the contract deliverable provide a direct benefit to the sponsored award over the entire life of the contract?
-For contracts that extend beyond the end date of an award the cost should be allocated on a reasonable basis.
-Typically the basis is the number of months the award is active during the life of the contract.
-Once the award ends the contract is no longer providing a benefit to it so that portion of the contract cost is not allocable.
+This is a question of allocability.
+Does the contract provide a direct benefit to the sponsored award over the entire life of the contract?
+For contracts that extend beyond the end date of an award, the cost should be allocated on a reasonable basis.
+Typically that basis is the number of months the award is active during the life of the contract.
+Once the award ends, the contract is no longer providing a benefit to the award, so that portion of the contract cost is not allocable to the award.

-The costs of preparing bids, proposals, or applications for the receipt of any new funding is generally unallowable as a direct cost on an existing award.
+The costs of preparing bids, proposals, or applications for the receipt of any new funding are generally unallowable as direct costs on existing awards.
 This includes proposal costs for a new award, a competing segment of an existing program, or for supplemental funding on an existing award.

-In accordance with 2 CFR 200.461, the federal government states that “publication costs” includes “costs for electronic and print media, including distribution, promotion, and general handling are allowable” as a direct cost when identifiable with a particular award.
+2 CFR 200.461 states that “publication costs,” including “costs for electronic and print media, including distribution, promotion, and general handling" are allowable as a direct cost when identifiable with a particular award.

 As with any type of cost, an estimated amount of anticipated publication costs may not be added to the final invoice/financial report to allow for costs to be incurred after the FAD.

-"Stipend" is a troubling term as different entities and individuals use it in different contexts.
+"Stipend" is a troubling term, as different entities and individuals use it in different contexts.
 For most federal sponsors, a stipend represents a fixed amount provided to someone in a training program to offset their living expenses.
-It is not remuneration or compensation provided for work performed; and therefore, the payment does not represent FTE or effort.
-Some non-federal sponsors will use the term concurrently with compensation for work performed.
-So, not "Stipends" but salary or wages are allowable.
+It is not remuneration or compensation provided for work performed; therefore, the payment does not represent FTE or effort.
+Some non-federal sponsors will use the term synonymously with compensation for work performed.